readium/swift-toolkit/docs/Guides/Content.md

 # Extracting the content of a publication

+> [!NOTE]
-:warning: The described feature is still experimental and the implementation incomplete.
+> The described feature is still experimental and the implementation incomplete.

 Many high-level features require access to the raw content (text, media, etc.) of a publication, such as: